-Interviews with selected candidates begin in February.
+Interviews with selected candidates begin in early February.
 Applicants should email a letter of introduction and resume to:

 Counseling and Psychological Services

 Salary and benefit information available upon request.